|Hail Heat Rain Snow $1–$3 per sq ft|

 |Hail Heat Rain Snow $1 – $3 per sq ft|

 Fiberglass shingles are made of a woven fiberglass base mat, covered with a waterproof asphalt coating, and topped with ceramic granules that shield the shingles from harmful UV rays.
 Because of the composition of the fiberglass mat, less asphalt is needed to give the shingles their durability and strength, making them a lighter and more environmentally friendly option than traditional organic-mat asphalt shingles.
 Fiberglass roofing is a great option for your roof installation project because it is a tough and very resilient material that is non-porous, does not change shape, and won’t dry out.

 - Architectural fiberglass shingles contain no cutouts, but their lower portions are laminated with an additional asphalt layer.
 This creates the contoured, dimensional look that gives them their name.
 Asphalt sealant bonds the layers, reinforcing the shingles’ waterproof capability.

 Fiberglass shingles come in a wide array of styles.
-Some are made to imitate the look of slate, cedar shakes, or even tile at a fraction of the cost.
+Some are made to imitate the look of slate roofing, cedar shakes, or even tile at a fraction of the cost.
 Color choices are also more varied than ever.
 You’ll generally find tones ranging from pale gray, medium gray and dark gray to beige, reddish and medium brown to dark brown, plus shades of blue and blue green.
 You can also create a weathered, polychromatic look by mixing light and dark tones.

 Are Fiberglass Shingles Right for Your Climate?